oyagev/Sweatshop/README.md

      */

-### Running Asyncronious Tasks
+### Running Asynchronous Tasks

 Above we used "InternalQueue" class to register workers that are invoked internally, as part of the application.
-To invoke the same Worker asyncroniously, all we need is to attach it to a different Queue.
+To invoke the same Worker asynchronously, all we need is to attach it to a different Queue.

 Consider the following (shortened) example: